stephenjwilson/MeTeOR/README.md

 #### Time and memory

  - Time
-	 - PubMed Data: This data takes a very long time (2-3 days)  depending on download speedsto download from PubMed using the script provided.
-However, this script downloads in a query specific manner, allowing the user to customize the
+	 - PubMed Data: This data takes a very long time (2-3 days) depending on download speeds to obtain from PubMed using the script provided.
+However, this script downloads in a query specific manner, allowing the user to customize the query.
+For bulk download, that this project can be modified to run on seethe NLM downloads](

 ### Running the whole pipeline
 From the src folder: